How Thick Does Ice Need to Be to Walk On

 • Grey ice is unsafe.
 The grayness indicates the presence of water.

-How Thick Does Ice Need to be to Skate On
+How Thick Does Ice Need to Be to Skate On

 As a general rule of thumb, ice is safe to walk on when there is 4 inches or more of clear ice.
 It is important to understand that different types of ice vary in their strength.
 Clear blue or black ice is the strongest.